 All staff members of the Charter School are covered by the public employee retirement system (PERSI), federal social security, unemployment insurance, and worker's compensations insurance.
-Monticello Montessori Charter School will ensure that all eligible staff members are covered by health insurance.
+A health insurance provision is also available for certificated and non-certificated personnel.

 D. Transfer Rights